myosintllc/my-osint-tools/README.md

     <img src="myosinttools1.png" alt="My OSINT Tools logo" width="250">
 </p>

-# Welcome to My OSINT Tools by: My OSINT Training
+# Welcome to My OSINT Tools by: [My OSINT Training](https://www.myosint.training)

 ## What is this place?

-In the course of our OSINT work, sometimes we need to make a specific tool that does a thing better/faster/more efficiently than we could do it manually.
-This is a collection of such things that focus on OSINT tasks.
+In the course of our OSINT work, sometimes we need to make a specific tool that does a task better/faster/more efficiently than we could do it manually.
+This is a collection of such tools that focus on OSINT tasks.

+The goal is to put these tools in your hands so that you can do tasks better/faster/more effectively, which, we guess you kinda figured out.

 ## So you made OSINT tools and I get them free?

 Yup.
 That pretty much sums it up.

+We have a bunch of bookmarklets over in the [Bookmarklet directory](https://github.com/myosintllc/my-osint-tools/tree/main/bookmarklets) and more tools may be coming.

 ## What do I do if the tools don't work for me?